ojacques/mkdocs-git-committers-plugin-2/README.md

 # mkdocs-git-committers-plugin-2

-This is a plugin which is a fork from the original [`mkdocs-git-committers-plugin`](https://github.com/byrnereese/mkdocs-git-committers-plugin) by @byrnereese.

 MkDocs plugin for displaying a list of committers associated with a file in mkdocs.
+The plugin uses [GitHub's GraphQL API](https://docs.github.com/en/graphql) to fetch the list of contributors for each page.

+Other MkDocs plugins that use information to fetch authors:

+- [`mkdocs-git-authors-plugin`](https://github.com/timvink/mkdocs-git-authors-plugin) for displaying user names a number of lines contributed (uses local Git information)
+- [`mkdocs-git-committers-plugin`](https://github.com/byrnereese/mkdocs-git-committers-plugin) display contributors for a page (uses local Git information, completed with REST GitHub API v3)

+## History

+This is a fork from the original [`mkdocs-git-committers-plugin`](https://github.com/byrnereese/mkdocs-git-committers-plugin) by @byrnereese.

 I had to create this fork so that it could be uploaded and distributed through PyPi.
 The package has been renamed to `mkdocs-git-committers-plugin-2`.